bostonaholic/ring-okta/README.md

 ## License

-Copyright © 2015 Hendrick Automotive Group
+Copyright © 2019 Matthew Boston

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.